raspberrypilearning/build-your-own-weather-station/en/step_3.md

 ## Humidity, Temperature and pressure

 The BME280 sensor is a digital sensor that can measure temperature, humidity and atmospheric pressure.
 It is available in a number of breakout boards from popular manufacturers such as Adafruit and Sparkfun.
 This guide assumes you have the Adafruit package, but the instructions should be applicable to most versions.
+One thing to check is that the I2C address is correct: for the Adafruit models it is 0x77 (as shown in the code below) but other versions can have different addresses (0x76 is a common alternative)

 ### Wiring up the sensor